IKEA Kitchen Countertop Options: Which Material Is Right for You?

 Sizes available: Various lengths up to 98", depth of 25-5/8", thickness from 1-1/8" (veneer) to 1-1/2" (solid)

-Best for: Farmhouse kitchens, Scandinavian designs, anyone who loves natural materials and doesn't mind maintenance.
+Cost: A mid-range option that offers great value.
 KARLBY walnut with white AXSTAD doors is one of the most popular combinations we install — it's a classic look that works in homes from Brookline to Bristol.

 Installation note: Butcher block is heavier than laminate but still manageable for DIY installation.
 Seal all edges and the underside with food-safe oil before installation.